AP Interview: Maduro reveals secret meetings with US envoy

 Amid the mounting pressure at home and abroad, Maduro said he won't give up power as a way to defuse the standoff.

-He called boxes of U.S.-supplied humanitarian aid sitting in a warehouse on the border in Colombia mere "crumbs" after the U.S. administration froze billions of dollars in the nation's oil revenue and overseas assets.
+He also reiterated a refusal to allow humanitarian aid, calling boxes of U.S.-donated food and pediatric supplies sitting in a warehouse on the border in Colombia mere "crumbs" after the U.S. administration froze billions of dollars in the nation's oil revenue and overseas assets.

+"They hang us, steal our money and then say 'here, grab these crumbs' and make a global show out of it," said Maduro.

+His comments came hours after British billionaire Richard Branson announced in a video that he'll be hosting a concert in the Colombian border town of Cucuta in hopes of raising $100 million to buy humanitarian supplies for Venezuelans.

 Comments